pybliometrics-dev/pybliometrics/docs/examples/SerialTitle.rst

     >>> source.subject_area
     [Subjectarea(area='Multidisciplinary', abbreviation='MULT', code='1000')]

 Additionally there are many bits of information on Open Access status which are often empty however.

+Downloaded results are cached to speed up subsequent analysis.
+This information may become outdated.
+To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpeted as maximum allowed number of days since the last modification date.
+For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
+Use `source.get_cache_file_mdate()` to get the date of last modification, and `source.get_cache_file_age()` the number of days since the last modification.